adwait-kalsekar/express-starter/README.md

 - User model setup for test
 - Health Check routes and controllers for testing
 - Logging setup using **Winston** and **Morgan**

+Inspired by the work of [Hitesh Choudhary](https://github.com/hiteshchoudhary).
+Many thanks for his valuable contributions and ideas!